vincent-peugnet/wcms/MANUAL.md

 Moderation can be done in [page edit view](#edition-interface) right panel.

-Each comment have a *validated* status, that can be checked or unchecked.
+Each comment have a *approved* status, that can be checked or unchecked.

-Comments from logged-in users are *validated* by default whereas visitor users are not.
+Comments from logged-in users are *approved* by default whereas visitor users are not.

-By default, [comment list inclusion](#comment-list) do not display unvalidated comments.
+By default, [comment list inclusion](#comment-list) do not display unapproved comments.
 This prevent any visitor comment being displayed without editor's approval.